LAST UPDATED: 5/24/23 – National Parks Road Trips – Desert Parks Road Trip

 Driving Time: 5-hour drive from Big Bend National Park to the Guadalupe Mountains

-Guadalupe Mountains National Park is a breathtakingly beautiful park, but it is also one of the more difficult parks on this itinerary to adequately experience without hiking.
+Guadalupe Mountains National Park is a breathtakingly beautiful park, but it is also one of the more difficult parks on this desert parks road trip to adequately experience without hiking.
 With a vast majority of the park in what is considered back-country, you will need to make sure you have your hiking boots ready when you visit Guadalupe Mountains National Park.
 If you are up for the challenge, you can even climb to the top of Guadalupe Peak.

 As soon as you have finished exploring Guadalupe Mountains National Park, you will start to head Northwest into New Mexico where you will make the short 30-minute drive to your next stop at Carlsbad Caverns National Park.